ndiego/block-visibility/readme.txt

 == Frequently Asked Questions ==

 = Who should use Block Visibility? =
 Block Visibility is a powerful, yet simple, plugin that gives marketing agencies, bloggers, eCommerce websites, and small businesses owners the power to conditionally show or hide blocks on their websites.
 The need to hide Gutenberg blocks varies.
-Whether you need to restrict content to certain users like members, or launch a promotional campaign at a specific time with block scheduling, the applications are endless.
+Whether you need to restrict content to certain users like members or launch a promotional campaign at a specific time with block scheduling, the applications are endless.

 If you need dynamic content control, i.e. Gutenberg block control, on your WordPress website, then you need Block Visibility.